As with all fruits and vegetables, wash avocados before cutting. Check out our tips for how to choose and use California Avocados

 This is one of the most common questions we receive from avocado lovers interested in avocado nutrition facts.
 Most people are surprised when they learn about avocado calories.

-To put this in perspective, other foods commonly used as spreads and sandwich add-ons contain about twice as many calories per serving – mayonnaise has 94 calories (one tablespoon), butter has 102 calories (1 tablespoon) and American Cheese has 104 calories (one slice), to name a few.
+To put this in perspective, other foods commonly used as spreads and sandwich add-ons contain about twice as many calories per serving – mayonnaise has 100 calories (one tablespoon), butter has 100 calories (1 tablespoon) and Cheddar Cheese has 110 calories (one slice), to name a few.

 To save calories, fat, saturated fat, sodium and cholesterol, try swapping California Avocados with other high-fat spreads and dips used on sandwiches and toast, or use blended avocado to create creamy dressings for salads, pasta and rice dishes.
 Have you ever tried baking with California Avocados?
 This is one of my favorite ways to replace fat in muffin and bread recipes, and in baked treats.
 Simply replace the fat in a recipe (from butter or shortening) with equal parts California Avocado for a delicious nutrition boost.